zzzprojects/learn-orm/tutorials/fsharp/getting-started.md

 ```

-Let's run the application by clicking on the **Debug > Start Without Debugging** menu option and you will see the following output.
+Let's run the application by clicking on the **Debug > Start Without Debugging** menu option, and you will see the following output.

 ```csharp
 Welcome to F# Tutorial.